 - The evaluation is carried out based on clearly established criteria and scores in evaluation tables used by the evaluators.

 - The committees and juries work based on operating guidelines that establish, among other aspects: how to manage conflicts of interest, the voting and tied scores.

 - We invite the winners from previous editions to the juries so that they know how the selection process first hand and can verify the transparency in the process.

 The following criteria will be taken into account when evaluating candidates:

-- Team: Commitment, dedication, and risk assumed by the entrepreneurial team; adequacy of the experience/training of the team to the business needs; completeness of the team and capacity to attract talent; motivation; existence of Boards of Directors and experts’ profile, etc.
+- Team: Commitment, dedication, and risk assumed by the entrepreneurial team; suitability of the team’s experience/training to the needs of the business; completeness of the team and capacity to attract talent; motivation; existence of Boards of Directors and the profile of the experts, etc.